 But we're not here to lecture you on all the reasons we love content marketing.
 If you're here, you're probably one of the 90,000ish people who've searched for the phrase ‘content marketing' in the last month.

-If you are, you know doubt know some of the ‘secrets’ by now:
+If you are, you no doubt know some of the ‘secrets' by now: